tahbee03/HM2/README.md

 # HM2
-Second major project of my Introduction to Computing course.
+Second major project for my Introduction to Computing course.